Killerpop/02Zcat/README.md

 # 02Zcat By: @Killerpop

-Zcat is a formidable tool for the creation of undetectable backdoors developed in bash.
+02Zcat is a formidable tool for the creation of undetectable backdoors developed in bash.
 In a scrtip that allows us o generate an executable file.
 The reverse way we can have a secure connection against a victim.